Szczarba's twisting cochain is comultiplicative: The extended cobar construction and the loop group

 \section{The extended cobar construction and the loop group}

 Let \(X\) be a reduced simplicial set (that is, having a unique \(0\)-simplex), and let \(\GG X\) be its Kan loop group, compare~\cite[Def.~26.3]{May:1968}.
+(Its topological realization~\(|\Kan X|\) is a model for the based loop space~\(\Omega|X|\) as a topological monoid, see~\cite[\S 1.8, Prop.~3.3]{Berger:1995}.)
 Let \(\tau\colon X_{>0}\to \GG X\) be the canonical twisting function, and let \(t\) be Szczarba's twisting cochain associated to it.

 Hess--Tonks have defined an extended cobar construction~\(\OMex\,C(X)\) such that the canonical dga map~\(\OM\,C(X)\to C(\GG X)\) extends to a dga map

 see~\cite[Thm.~7]{HessTonks:2006}.
 They moreover showed that \(\phi\) is a strong deformation retract of chain complexes such that all maps involved are natural in~\(X\) \cite[Thm.~15]{HessTonks:2006}.